 This revision aims to update SSG-35 for compatibility with the updated Safety Requirements (SSR-1 in particular), and interfacing Safety Guides and technical documents listed in Section 6.
-It is noted that the SSR-1 is currently under revision (DS557) and the update of SSG-35 is planned to progress in parallel with that to ensure the consistency.
-The update is also recommended by the Nuclear Safety Standards Committee (NUSSC) and added to the medium term plan as a priority (for details please refer to the Feedback Analysis Report provided in the Annex).
-Revision of this Safety Guide will be timely to keep up with the pace of the changes in processes for site selection due to new reactor technologies, possible alternatives for brownfield sites (e.g. potential reuse of decommissioned nuclear sites or the coal-to-nuclear initiative), considerations related to climate change, and technological developments in the tools used for site survey (e.g. remote sensing technologies and geographical information systems applications).
+It is noted that the SSR-1 is currently under revision (DS557) and the update of SSG-35 is planned to progress in parallel with that to ensure consistency between the two publications.
+The update is also recommended by the IAEA's Nuclear Safety Standards Committee (NUSSC) and added to its medium term plan as a priority (for details please refer to the Feedback Analysis Report provided in the Annex).
+Revision of this Safety Guide will be timely to keep up with the pace of the changes in processes for site selection due to new reactor technologies, possible alternatives for brownfield sites (e.g. potential reuse of decommissioned nuclear sites or the coal-to-nuclear initiative of United States of America), considerations related to climate change, and technological developments in the tools used for site survey (e.g. remote sensing technologies and geographical information systems applications).
 The revision will also take into consideration the feedback from existing experience, technical safety review services, advisory services, and the state-of-the-practice in Member States.
 Accumulated experience and lessons-learned from SEED missions between 2015 and 2024 on site survey and site selection were used to identify the areas requiring revisions and improvements.
 A draft plan for possible revisions is provided in the Feedback Analysis Report given in the Annex, which will be reviewed by expert teams tasked with revising SSG-35.